maramara/maramara.github.io/_projects/aud.md

 ![Product vision canvas](/assets/img/aud/aud-pv.jpeg)
 *Product vision canvas*

-### Problems
+### Problems defined

 - How to enable media planners to define targeting themselves since they have a knowledge gap and often need help from data analysts?
 - How to define what are the internal processes that can be optimized by automatization?
-- How to define the product scope since we differentiate between standard and customized targetings, and science has different methods of serving those?
+- How to define the product scope since we differentiate between standard and customized targetings, and the data science has different methods of serving those?

 ### Goals